The Scoop on Flour – The type of flour used in a recipe affects the flavor and texture of the finished product.

 BE SURE TO HOP OVER AND CHECK OUT MY OTHER POUND CAKE RECIPES

-You can find all the recipe here: Pound Cakes Reviewed
+You can find all the recipes here: Pound Cakes Reviewed

 - Fig Preserve Pound Cake